 Having stripped the brig of all valuable items, at the end of August, J.O.
 Smith & Co offered what remained of her for sale.
 There were no takers.
 Smith had even removed the cannons which he placed outside his house on the hill as hitching posts.
 With the passage and mists of time, these cannons have vanished, and no trace can be found of them.

 The slaver might have met an ignominious end as a rotting hulk in the sand but the following 50 years with its carcass exposed, it remained a stark reminder of the slaving days.
 Early in 1899, work commenced on an iron-piled wooden-decked jetty south of the Baakens River close to this hulk.
 A later addition to this 486-metre jetty, was named the Dom Pedro Fishing Jetty.
 Little did most users of this facility realise the sordid past of this vessel after which the jetty was named.

 The actions to suppress slavery was now all at sea with British warships of the Cape Station patrolling the Mozambique Channel.
 The abolition of slavery had throttled the supply of cheap labour where it was needed.
 As a result, Britain introduced a more humane system known an “indentured labour.”
 This contemptible practice would never infect Port Elizabeth.
 It too, in the fullness of time, would be seen for what it was, an abuse of people, and scrapped.

 Note: No photos or drawings of slaves in Port Elizabeth can be found.
-All such photos used in this article relate to the Western Cape.
+All such photos used in this article relate to the Western Cape or elsewhere.